Help! The Market Is Down

 If You Are a Short-Term Investor

 There are those people who enjoy paying attention to the stock market.
 Most people don’t.
-But if you do really love it, you might make money buying and selling individual stocks and other securities.
+But if you do love it, you might make money buying and selling individual stocks and other securities.
 Don’t risk your retirement money on this type of investing until you are very sure of yourself (and maybe not even then).
 Build a “fun money” portfolio for stock trading.

 Active investors do pay attention to daily market moves and try to time the market.
 But investors who have the most success typically buy rather than sell on market dips.
 Of course, this all depends on the health of the company, and active traders should learn how to analyze stocks based on their fundamentals.
 If a company has strong long-term prospects and is a good value, buying it when it’s cheap is like finding a great bargain.

 Real day traders have all sorts of tricks, like shorting stocks and making a lot of intra-day moves.
 Again, unless you really know what you’re doing, you could lose a lot of money attempting this (and even when you do know what you’re doing), especially if you use leverage, or debt, to trade equities.
 There are also tax consequences to these trades.

-The bottom line for retirement investors: unless the circumstances are extreme (2008 anyone?), most of us don’t need to pay much attention to short-term market moves.
+The bottom line for retirement investors: Unless the market's circumstances are extreme—2008 anyone?—most of us don’t need to pay much attention to short-term market moves.
 If you have an asset allocation you can live with, you can ignore the financial headlines.